 There are many advantages when it comes to purchasing platform/slatted foundations:

-- This slatted foundation is made of wooden slats or metals that are close together that offer the support necessary without buying a box spring.
+- Slatted foundations are made of wooden or metal slats that are placed close together so that they could provide the necessary support.

-- It provides an illusion by making a small bedroom seem much larger and most models have built-in storage spaces.
+- These foundations also create an illusion by making a small bedroom seem much larger and most models have built-in storage spaces.

-The perfect fit for these mattresses are these newly designed wooden foundations.
+- Look for newly designed wooden foundations.
 These foundations are made of wood or steel grids that allow equal distribution of weight and have very little give.
-This permits the mattress to provide the comfort and solid support to the sleeper that will not void the warranty.
+This permits the mattress to provide the comfort and solid support to the sleeper and will not void the warranty.

 Choosing a Good Foundation for Your Memory Foam Mattress

 - Size – It is significant to consider the size of the foundation.
-It is not enough to assume that it is okay to have a smaller size of the foundation nor would it suffice to have a larger foundation.
-There must be a perfect balance when choosing the size of the mattress as this can affect its stability and the comfort it provides.
+Your foundation should not be smaller or bigger than your mattress because this can affect its stability and the comfort it provides.

-- Shape – Make sure that the shape of the foundation is similar to the mattress.
-Buying an erroneous shape can damage one’s mattress and its balance.
+- Shape – Make sure that the shape of the foundation responds to the shape of your new mattress.is similar to the mattress.

 3. Best Foundations for Latex Mattresses